 Undefeated junior captain working through 2011-12 season one goal at a time

-In four seasons as an assistant coach at Northwestern, two-time All-American wrestler Matt Storniolo has made an immediate and significant impact NU's success on the mat, particularly at the middle weights.
+In five seasons as an assistant coach at Northwestern, two-time All-American wrestler Matt Storniolo has made an immediate and significant impact NU's success on the mat, particularly at the middle weights.

 Beginning with his arrival prior to the start of the 2009-10 season, Storniolo worked closely with Northwestern's starters at 149 and 157 pounds, Andrew Nadhir and Jason Welch.
 His mentorship paid dividends at the NCAA Championships in 2011, when both Nadhir and Welch wrestled above their pre-tournament seeding and placed sixth at their respective weight classes to become first-time All-Americans.
 Welch's run included a win in the quarterfinals over the No. 1 seed and previously undefeated Adam Hall of Boise State, while Nadhir responded after dropping his first match to claim five consecutive wrestleback wins and a spot on the podium.